-

 ---|---|

-Whole Body Left-Right Tilt | The angle between the vertical line and the line connecting the midpoint of the ankles and the center of gravity. |
+Whole Body Left-Right Tilt | The angle between the vertical line and the line connecting the midpoint of the ankles' and the center of gravity. |

-Upper Body Left-Right Tilt | The angle between the vertical line and the line connecting the midpoint of the greater trochanters and the midpoint of the shoulders. |
+Upper Body Left-Right Tilt | The angle between the vertical line and the line connecting the greater trochanters' midpoint to the shoulders' midpoint. |

-Lower Body Left-Right Tilt | The angle between the vertical line and the line connecting the midpoint of the ankles and the midpoint of the greater trochanters. |
+Lower Body Left-Right Tilt | The angle between the vertical line and the line connecting the ankles' midpoint and the midpoint of the greater trochanters. |

 Head Left-Right Tilt | The angle between the vertical line and the line connecting the midpoint of the neck and the top of the head. |

-Neck Left-Right Deviation | The horizontal deviation between the vertical line passing through the center of gravity and the midpoint of the neck. |
+Neck Left-Right Deviation | The lateral deviation between the vertical line passing through the center of gravity and the midpoint of the neck. |

 Shoulder Left-Right Tilt | The angle between the horizontal line and the line connecting both shoulders. |

-Chest Left-Right Deviation | The horizontal deviation between the vertical line passing through the center of gravity and the midpoint of the shoulders. |
+Chest Left-Right Deviation | The lateral deviation between the vertical center-of-gravity line and the shoulders’ midpoint. |

-Hip Left-Right Tilt | The angle between the horizontal line and the line connecting both greater trochanters. |
+Hip Left-Right Tilt | The lateral deviation between the vertical line passing through the center of gravity and the midpoint of both greater trochanters. |

 Hip Left-Right Deviation | The horizontal deviation between the vertical line passing through the center of gravity and the midpoint of both greater trochanters. |